jkeifer/410LecturesSource/8_introOGR/slides.md

 ---
 ## Getting Started with OGR

-- Add fields to a layer
+- Add fields to a layer (note: fields cannot be added to a layer that already contains features)

 ```py
 # create a new field